 All lawns shall be trimmed around hardscape areas including the foundations of any structures including fences.
 Grass shall not grow up around any parked vehicles or other obstructions including fences in the landscape area.

-All driveways, sidewalks, patios, decorative curbing and other landscape edging shall be edged exposing the vertical edges of the concrete to keep a neat appearance and the greatest surface area possible.
+All driveways, sidewalks, patios, decorative curbing and other landscape edging shall be edged exposing the vertical edges of the concrete to keep a neat appearance and provide the greatest surface area possible.
 Weeds, grass, etc, shall not be allowed to infringe on the hardscapes.

 Trees over sidewalks and driveways shall be trimmed to a minimum clearance of 8-feet from the ground.